Parijat (writer): Early life and education

 The birthplace of Parijat, Darjeeling, is a major centre of Nepali language, culture and literature.
 Darjeeling is inhabited by Nepali peoples who also speak the same language and have a similar culture as that of Nepalis.
 Parijat was intricately connected to Nepal and Nepali literature from her early childhood.
 She had a keen interest in literature from her childhood.

 Parijat completed part of her schooling in Darjeeling and moved and then settled in Kathmandu, Nepal in 1954.
-She completed her schooling at Padma Kanya School and received her Bachelor of Arts (B.A) degree.
+She completed her schooling at Padma Kanya Campus and received Bachelor of Arts (BA) degree.
 She became paralyzed at the age of 26.
 Her sister looked after her for the majority of her life.

 Career

 A statue of Parijat in Siliguri, West Bengal, India.

 In 1959, Parijat's first poem was published by Dharti.
 She published three poetry collections: Akansha, Parijat Ka Kavita and Baisalu Bartaman.
 Her first short story was Maile Najanmayeko Chhoro.
 She is, however, best known in Nepal as a novelist.
 Altogether, she wrote ten novels, of which Shirish Ko Phool gained the greatest popularity.
 In 1965, she was awarded with the Madan Puraskar for the novel.
 She also received the Sarwashrestha Pandulipi Puraskar, Gandaki Basunahara Puraskar, and Bridabrit.
 Shirish Ko Phool is one of the most important piece of work in the whole of Nepali literature.
 She was awarded Madan Prize of 2022 B.S. for this novel.
 The English translation of Shiris ko Phool, The Blue Mimosa has been adopted in the literature curriculum of the University of Maryland.

 She began her literary career with "Dharti" while she was studying in Kathmandu.
 Besides being a writer of novels, stories, poems, articles etc., she also led the "Ralfa Movement" in 1966.
 She was elected as the member of the Tribhuwan University and was a part of Ralfa literature movement.
 She also played an important role in the establishment of Pragatisheel Lekhak Sangh and worked for Akhil Nepal Mahila Manch, Bandi Sahayata Niyog and Nepal Manav Adhikar Sangathan.

 Parijat remained unmarried.
 She continued to experience physical setbacks.
 While she was contributing to literature, she also tried to support social causes and initiated attempts like the Prisoners' Assistance Mission.
 She died in 1993.